Common Law Marriage in NC

 Common Law Marriage and N.C.
 Gen. Stat. § 51-1

+North Carolina does not recognize common law marriages.
 Under N.C.
-Gen. Stat. § 51-1, a marriage may only be created with the consent of both parties and in the presence of an ordained minister of any religious denomination, a minister authorized by a church, or a magistrate, and with the declaration by the minister or magistrate that the parties are joined by matrimony.
+Gen. Stat. § 51-1, a marriage may only be created in the presence of an ordained minister of any religious denomination, or a magistrate, and with the declaration by the minister or magistrate that the parties are joined by matrimony.

 Common law marriages or marriages by consent that arise in our state are not recognized by North Carolina law as valid legal marriages.
 North Carolina will recognize a common law marriage only if the couple entered into a common law marriage in a state that recognizes common law marriage and then moved to North Carolina.

 Why is the establishment of a common law marriage important?